How to Bind a Quilt

-Pin and sew the triangles along one of the short straight sides so the tips hang downward.
+7. Pin and sew the triangles along one of the short, straight sides so the tips hang downward.

-Leave a 2.5 inch offset to make 2.25-inch strips.
+10. Leave a 2.5-inch offset to make 2.25-inch strips.
 This is the most important step.
 Always add .25 inches more than the desired width of your strips to compensate for the spiral seam allowance.
 (Don't ask how I know this.)

 Check out my video tutorial to master this technique or see my instructions in action!

-Here you'll find instructions for making two other kinds of binding.
+Here you'll find instructions for making two other kinds of binding: cross-grain and bias tape.
 I like cross-grain strips for smaller projects and wall hangings.
 Bias tape is ideal for all projects, especially those with curved or scalloped edges.
-Check out my video tutorial to learn these two methods along with tips for joining multiple strips.

 How to Make Cross-Grain Binding